What are the best skincare products for cancer patients?

 The Bottom Line

-Most of Lindi Skin products are well-formulated and gentle enough for cancer patients and anyone who has very sensitive skin.
-I just wish they stopped adding a scent to their formulations.
-That would make them safer, if less pleasant to use.
+Lindi Skin products are well-formulated and gentle enough for cancer patients and anyone who has very sensitive skin.
+I just wish they didn’t have fragrance.